Privacy Notice

 How are my medical records kept secure?

 Everyone working for the NHS has a legal duty to keep information about you confidential and secure under Data Protection Legislation, Caldicott Principles and Confidentiality Code of Conduct.
 We use the minimum necessary information about you to be able to provide you with the care and services required.
 Anyone who receives information from us, as part of a sharing initiative or continuity of care, is also bound by the same legal duties as our staff and have the same confidentiality clauses within their contracts.
-Breaking those rules can result in investigations, disciplinary and even dismissal from employment.
+Breaking those rules can result in investigations, disciplinary action and even dismissal from employment.

 What are my rights as a data subject?

-• To be informed why, where and how we use your data
+- To be informed why, where and how we use your data

-• To ask for data to be updated if inaccurate or incomplete
+- To ask for data to be updated if inaccurate or incomplete

-• The right to access
+- The right to access the information we hold about you

 Click here for Further Information

-How do I access my information?
+How do I exercise my rights?

-Legal Service
+Legal Services

 Countess of Chester Hospital NHS Foundation Trust